SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Portswiggger-labs/Newbie-labs/Command injection.md

 - The goal of this challenge is to initiate a 10 seconds time delay.You can achieve it with bash 'sleep' function

        sleep 10
-- I used the payload to initiate time delays
+- I used the payload to initiate multiple time delay

       ;sleep${IFS}20;sleep${IFS}10;sleep${IFS}10;sleep${IFS}10;sleep${IFS}10